Deveshjoshi101/PythonAutomation/devesh/Day1/Day1-Tasks-and-Answers.md

       print(5 / 2)  # Output: 2.5
       ```

+#### 11. Setting Up a GitHub Repository for Collaboration 🌐📁

+- **Steps to Set Up GitHub**:
+  1. Go to [GitHub](https://github.com/) and create an account if you don't have one.
+  2. Create a new repository by clicking the **"New"** button.
+  3. Name the repository (e.g., "Python-Automation-Basics") and initialize it with a README.
+  4. Clone the repository locally using:
+     ```
+     git clone <repository_url>
+     ```
+  5. After completing tasks, push changes:
+     ```
+     git add .
+     git commit -m "Completed Day 1 tasks" git push origin main
+     ```

+- **Fork and Contribute**:
+  - Team members can fork the repository, complete tasks, and submit pull requests.

+- **Documentation**:
+  - Use the README file to summarize completed tasks and include any insights or solutions.

 ---

 ### **Tasks with Answers** 🎯✅

 #### Task 1: Install Python and Set Up VS Code
 - **Solution**: Follow the above steps.

 #### Task 2: Create and Activate a Virtual Environment
 - **Solution**:
   ```
   python -m venv myenv